Lights, Camera, Disaster (Hardcover)

 Written partially in script form, with STOP/PAUSE/PLAY/REWIND moments throughout, this laugh-out-loud story will speak to any budding filmmaker, or unintentional troublemaker, in every act of their lives.

 About the Author

-Erin Dionne is the author of five other books for kids, some of which are funny (such as The Total Tragedy of a Girl Named Hamlet), and some of which are mysteries/adventures (such as Moxie and the Art of Rule Breaking).
-Like Hess, Erin loves action movies, especially Star Wars and The Avengers.
+Erin Dionne is the author of six other books for kids, including Lights, Camera, Disaster, The Total Tragedy of a Girl Named Hamlet, and Moxie and the Art of Rule Breaking.
+Erin loves action movies, especially Star Wars and The Avengers.
 Wonder Woman is her favorite superhero.
 She lives outside of Boston with her husband, two kids, and a very disgruntled dog.
 Visit her online at erindionne.com.